justinhainesweb/django-vue/README.md

 The authentication method implements JSON Web-Token (JWT) by default.
 Project has custom User model which combined with basic authentication.

-Please visit the production version here <a href="https://alex-djangovue.herokuapp.com">
-https://alex-djangovue.herokuapp.com</a> which was deployed on Heroku.

 > test username: django@django.dev

 > test password: 12345678